-Given this set of objects, design a guided play activity that gives children maximum agency.
+• Given this set of objects, design a guided play activity that gives children maximum agency.
 The constraint is that the activity has to have the learning goal of helping children explore and understand the properties of 3-D objects, (for example: round objects like cylinders and balls roll because their sides are curved; and boxes slide because they have flat sides/surfaces.
 (From the content area 'Space and Shape' in Grade R CAPS Mathematics).

-The other half of the group (Task B) are given the Instruction
+The other half of the group does Task B

-Given this (same) set of objects, design an instructional play activity that gives children minimum agency.
+♦ Given this (same) set of objects, design an instructional play activity that gives children minimum agency.
 The constraint is that the activity must have the learning goal of helping children explore and understand the properties of 3-D objects, e.g. round objects like cylinders and balls roll because their sides are curved; boxes slide because they have flat sides/surfaces.
 (From the content area 'Space and Shape' in Grade R CAPS Mathematics).

-Choose one group from Task A, and one from Task B. Each group says where their activity lies on the play continuum.
+One group from Task A and one from Task B says where their activity lies on the play continuum.